Amjadali2001/Amjadali2001/README.md

 - 💬 Ask me about React or any tech-related stuff.
 - 📫 How to reach me: amjadsaid9925@gmail.com
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: i spend my time read a book and gain knowledge listning .
+- ⚡ Fun fact: i spend my time read a book and gain knowledge
--->